NESARA: Comparison to a cult and scam accusations

 Critics consider NESARA to be a cult.
-Pointing to the fact that Goodwin, Lee, and Nidle frequently solicited donations from their readers, they accuse these leaders of being primarily interested in securing a steady stream of income for themselves.
-Goodwin, who also asked readers to donate their frequent flyer miles, claimed that she needed and had used the funds to travel to various locations around the world to secretly meet with high-level government officials about getting NESARA announced.
-In 2004, The News Tribune published an article which called Goodwin a "cybercult queen" and described the NESARA phenomenon as a scam.
+Pointing to the fact that Goodwin, Lee, and Nidle frequently solicited donations from their readers, they accuse these leaders of being primarily interested in securing themselves an income.
+Goodwin, who also asked readers to donate their frequent flyer miles, claimed that she needed and had used the funds to travel around the world to secretly meet with high-level government officials about getting NESARA announced.
+In 2004, The News Tribune called Goodwin a "cybercult queen" and described NESARA as a scam.

 A June 2006 complaint to the Washington consumer protection division accused Goodwin of using the NESARA story to defraud a 64-year-old San Francisco woman of at least $10,000.
-The woman's daughter said the actual amount is much larger, in the hundreds of thousands.
+The woman's daughter said the actual amount is in the hundreds of thousands.

 The prominence of failed prophecy also lends support to the cult theory.
-NESARA supporters often tell their readers that the NESARA announcement is going to happen in a matter of days.
+NESARA supporters often tell their readers that the NESARA announcement is imminent within days.
 According to the documentary Waiting For NESARA, the claim was also made prior to March 2003 that George Bush was planning the war with Iraq only to further delay the NESARA announcement.
 It was prophesied that spiritual beings and UFOs would intervene with Bush's plans and prevent the war.